stefanosh/NLP-Search-Engine/README.md

 Make sure scrapy and dependencies are installed like it is mentioned on <a href="https://doc.scrapy.org/en/latest/intro/install.html">docs</a>

-Also install BeautifulSoup dependency used to clear the html content with:
+Also install BeautifulSoup dependency used to clear the html content with: **NOTE** maybe it will be removed if we choose refactored method of lxml
 ```
 pip install BeautifulSoup4
 ```